zuhlke/Support-Logging-KMP/README.md

+# ⚠️ Work in Progress

+This library is under active development and is not ready for production use.
+APIs, behavior, and implementation details may change without notice.
+Please do not use this library in production or ship it to end users.

 # Zuhlke Safe Logging KMP library

 iOS‑style privacy redaction for Kotlin Multiplatform logging (Android & iOS).
 When `useSafeInterpolation = true`, every interpolated value is redacted unless wrapped with `public(...)` or `hash(...)`.
 String interpolation lets you safely keep production logs on: sanitized output appears in Android Logcat + a signature‑protected ContentProvider, and in OSLog on iOS.